Residency Regulations for Tuition Purposes

-- Full-time employees of the University of Hawaiʻi and their spouses and legal dependents (as defined under the Internal Revenue Service rules).
+- Full-time employees of the University of Hawaiʻi and their spouses and legal dependents.

 - East-West Center student grantees pursuing baccalaureate or advanced degrees.

 - Hawaiians, descendents of the aboriginal peoples that inhabited the Hawaiian Islands and exercised sovereignty in the Hawaiian Islands in 1778.

 Citizens of an eligible Pacific Island district, commonwealth, territory, or insular jurisdiction, state, or nation which does not provide public institutions that grant baccalaureate degrees may be allowed to pay 150% of the resident tuition.

 A student or prospective student who provides incorrect information on any form or document intended for use in determination of residency status for tuition purposes will be subject to the requirements and/or disciplinary measures provided for in the rules and regulations governing residency status.

 Residency decisions may be appealed by contacting the residency officer for information on how to initiate an appeal.